corda/corda-docs/content/en/docs/corda-os/4.7/business-network-membership.md

 ## Manage groups

-To manage the membership lists or groups, one of the authorised members of the network can use `CreateGroupFlow`, `DeleteGroupFlow` and `ModifyGroupFlow`.
+To manage the membership lists or groups, one of the authorised members of the network can use `CreateGroupFlow`, `DeleteGroupFlow`, and `ModifyGroupFlow`.

 {{< note >}}
 When modifying a group, you must ensure that any member who is removed from the group is still part of at least one Business Network Group, otherwise they will no longer be discoverable.